A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 Maybe it was just holding on to truths I refused to carry consciously.

-🧠 So What Even Is TMS?
+🧠 So What Even Is Featherlock?

 Let’s drop the mystery curtain.